paulkottering/QOSFMaxCut/README.md

 These two changes were easily implemented using the existing code implementation.

 I tested the new method and it seemed to work smoothly.
+In order to improve the testing I made the graph structure randomized (whilst setting the number of edges and nodes).